Why Hosts Outgrow Uplisting — and Switch to Hospitable

 Both platforms share a solid foundation: Airbnb, Booking.com, Vrbo, Google Vacation Rentals, iCal sync, direct bookings, and a 14-day free trial.
 For straightforward channel management, either will get the job done.

 The gap opens up in depth and pricing.
 Uplisting is built primarily as a channel manager with basic automation, targeting small to mid-sized operators.
-Hospitable is built as a full automation platform for hosts, co-hosts, and property managers—and starts at $29/month across three tiers, compared to Uplisting's $100/month entry point.
+Hospitable is built as a full automation platform for hosts, co-hosts, and property managers—and starts at $0/month across four tiers ($29/mo for a more substantial paid plan), compared to Uplisting's $100/month entry point.
 Hospitable also adds Agoda to its native channel lineup.

 Operations